Limited Company Liquidation

 Members’ Voluntary Liquidation (MVL)

-If the company is solvent and the Directors wish to shut it down, an MVL is a compliant and tax-efficient way to close and liquidate assets.
+If the company is solvent and the Directors wish to shut it down, an MVL is a compliant and often a tax-efficient way to close and liquidate assets.

 Creditors’ Voluntary Liquidation (CVL)

-When an insolvent company closes down voluntarily, a CVL liquidates the company and helps directors avoid wrongful trading claims and manage creditors.
+When an insolvent company closes down voluntarily, this can help directors avoid wrongful trading claims and manage creditors.

 Compulsory Liquidation

-If a company cannot pay its debts, a creditor forces liquidation through a winding-up petition, and the courts force the company to close.
+If a company cannot pay its debts, a creditor can force liquidation through a winding-up petition, and the courts force the company into liquidation.

 How much does it cost to liquidate a company?